 Type 2 Diabetes has the same principles as type 1 Diabetes in how the body deals with insulin yet differs as it is a progressive condition.
 Type 2 Diabetes is where the body becomes resistant to the normal effect of insulin and/or gradually loses the capacity to produce enough insulin in the pancreas.
 This type is a progressive condition where the symptoms will become more severe as time goes on and can be a detrimental to the body later in life.

 Type 2 Diabetes has the same symptoms as type 1 but it also has strong genetic risk factors and CAN be managed through various health and lifestyle changes.
 If you notice any of these symptoms it is important to see a doctor to pin point which type of Diabetes you or your child may have.

 Because type 2 Diabetes is a progressive condition, it is vital to be aware of your children’s health patterns at a young age.
 Type 2 Diabetes represents 85-90% of all diabetes cases in Australia.
 Being aware of what your child is eating and making sure they have a healthy and balanced diet is the first step towards proper insulin management.
 If your family has history of type 2 Diabetes, then managing their awareness and health at a young age becomes that much more important.

 It’s been told time and time again that children need to consume the right amounts of dairy, fruits, grains, protein, and vegetables, as a balanced diet full of nutrients and vitamins is essential for children’s healthy development.
 But do you know exactly why each of the food groups is so important?
 (Read the full article)

 Are you looking for a high-quality child care and early learning centre for your little one?
 If you live around

-Brisbane, Lutwyche, Kedron, Chermside, Gordon Park, or Aspley you’ve found the right place.
+Brisbane, Lutwyche, Kedron, Chermside, Gordon Park, Windsor or Aspley, you’ve found the right place.